Climate Change in Vietnam

 The College of Forestry & Conservation, the Mansfield Center and the Environmental Studies Department have created a unique study abroad opportunity for students to expand their knowledge and experience of climate change in natural ecosystems in the Mekong Delta region of Vietnam.
 The field-based, experiential classes focus on climate change issues as well as the culture, ecology, economy, and history of Vietnam.
-The program is a part of the University of Montana's faculty-led study abroad and will be led by Environmental Studies Professor Dr. Nicky Phear.
-The program is suitable for students of all backgrounds and majors.
+The program is a part of the University of Montana's faculty-led study abroad and will be led by Society and Conservation Professor Dr. Jill Belsky and Forestry Professor Emeritus Dr. Steve Siebert and is suitable for students of all backgrounds and majors.

 Explore Hong Kong, Macau and South China